-BBC Philharmonic will be performing as part of the John Tavener event on Sun 7 July.
+BBC Philharmonic performed at the John Tavener event for MIF13.
 For more information, visit the event page by following the link in the left hand panel.

 Juanjo Mena Chief Conductor

 Vassily Sinaisky Conductor Emeritus

 Yan Pascal Tortelier Conductor Emeritus

 The BBC Philharmonic is based at MediaCityUK in Salford and performs an annual season of concerts at Manchester’s Bridgewater Hall, as well as regular concerts in Hanley, Leeds, Kendal and other venues across the north of England.